ARW-2021-Web-Development/ARW-2021-Web-Development.github.io/_organizations/ENGAGE/sme.md

 vision: "<p>The Society of Manufacturing Engineers, SME, is a community united in helping to mold well-rounded engineers who are the forerunners in the advancement and development of the Philippine Manufacturing Industry.</p>"
-mission: "<p><strong>Professional Development: </strong></p><blockquote><p>To provide
+mission: "<p><strong>Professional Development:</strong></p><p>To provide the means
-  the means for the technical and professional development of members by organizing plant visits, seminars, career talks, and company talks. </p></blockquote><p><strong>Academic
-  Excellence: </strong></p><p>To motivate students in achieving academic excellence through the provision of tutorials and reviewers and taking part in curriculum development.</p><p><strong>Image
-  Enhancement: </strong></p><p>To provide a means to increase the prestige and public awareness of the manufacturing, mechatronics, and biomedical industries by organizing exhibits, competitions, and other promotional activities through partnerships with various academic and industrial institutions. </p><p><strong>Special Activities
-  Development: </strong></p><p>To provide a means for the pursuit of special areas of interest such as sports and recreation, socio-civic relations, and religious activities.</p>"
+  for the technical and professional development of members by organizing plant visits, seminars, career talks, and company talks.</p><p><strong>Academic Excellence:</strong></p><p>To motivate students in achieving academic excellence through the provision of tutorials and reviewers and taking part in curriculum development.</p><p><strong>Image Enhancement:</strong></p><p>To provide a means to increase the prestige and public awareness of the manufacturing, mechatronics, and biomedical industries by organizing exhibits, competitions, and other promotional activities through partnerships with various academic and industrial institutions.</p><p><strong>Special Activities Development:</strong></p><p>To provide a means for the pursuit of special areas of interest such as sports and recreation, socio-civic relations, and religious activities.</p>"
 reg_link: www.google.com
 vid_link: https://drive.google.com/file/d/1Atj5abfMRylCjuCOi5PBSZTT8AmScJiS/preview
 events: